icwells/compOncDB/README.md

 	update			Update or delete existing records from the database.
 	extract			Extract data from the database and perform optional analyses.
 	search			Searches database for matches to given term.
+	test			Tests database functionality using testDataBase instead of comaprative oncology.

 ### Usage by Command